 A father of the fatherless, a defender of widows, Is God in His holy habitation.
 Psalms 68:5 (NKJV)

 A man I greatly admire is John Finch, author of The Father Effect and founder of The Father Effect Ministries and Encouraging Dads.
-John chose to become a victor instead of remaining a victim of his circumstances by accepting God’s forgiveness for himself and forgiving his father.
-As a result, God has restored John and used his painful past to create a ministry reaching out to rescue, encourage and equip thousands of fathers and children.
+John chose to become a victor instead of remaining a victim of his circumstances when He recognized his inability to fix his life, accepted God’s forgiveness and experienced the healing love God offers when we become His children.
+John then extended forgiveness to his father and forgiving the offender sets the victim free.
+As a result, God restored John and used his painful past to create a ministry reaching out to rescue, encourage and equip thousands of fathers and children.

 For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, “Abba!
 Father!”
 Romans 8:15 (NASB)

 God is a perfect father.
-He doesn’t fall short like we do.
-When we give ourselves, our hearts and hurts to Him we are accepted, adopted, and adored.
+He doesn’t fall short like earthly fathers do.
+When we give our hearts and hurts to Him we are accepted, adopted, and adored.
 He forgives us and enables us to forgive others.
-We are known and understood.
-God is always accessible.
-We can trust Him.
+God knows and understands us and is always accessible.
+He is faithful.
 He will never leave or forsake us.
 He calls us beloved.
-He is our help and our sufficiency.

 “I will be a Father to you, And you shall be My sons and daughters, Says the Lord Almighty.”
 II Corinthians 6:18 (NKJV)